-Now, I can really only speak for the China tour, but I am super excited to share all the pros and cons and just the overall experience we had traveling on a Groupon tour.
+Now, I can really only speak for the China tour, but I am super excited to share all the pros and cons and our overall experience with Groupon travel.

 About the Deal

 Like I said, the tour was considered all inclusive and did cover most things, but there were a few things we had to cover on our own.
 We had to get a visa to go to China — there was an option to add this into the package, but we opted to do it ourselves.
 We had to get ourselves to Denver and we had to cover some of our dinners while we there.
-We also decided to add a few of the optional excursions.
+There were also a few optional excursions that we decided to add.
 The all-in total after I added up every single thing, came in at a just under $1,300.
 Now I don’t know about you, but I was pretty impressed with this for 10 days of international travel.
 (If you aren’t impressed, please shoot me an email.
 I clearly need your budget hacks in my life. ;))

 The Verdict on Groupon Getaways

 I know this is what everyone wants to know: Do I think you should try it?
 And would I do it again?
 Overall, my answer is YES.
 It was a success + I will definitely look into going to other destinations in the future!
 That being said, for as much as we loved it, I will not travel exclusively on Groupon getaways from here on out.
 I think it takes a certain kind of trip and a certain type of traveler for it to be successful!

 You don’t want to plan your trip

 For China, this was a big one.
 I don’t know the first thing about planning a trip to China.
 I obviously know the big attractions, like the Great Wall, but I don’t know which hotels are in safe areas or the best way to get from city to city.
 Purchasing the Groupon tour took care of all of that for me!

 You are overall a fairly optimistic and flexible traveler